 Anyone that is serious about writing documentation, or communicating effectively with other team members, will know what it means to utilize the screenshot features built into our computers.
 You know that "Print Screen" button on your keyboard that hides in the top corner.
 That's the one we're talking about.

 Yet, neither the default Windows or Mac screenshot options allow for optimum flexibility.
+Neither operating systems have a snipping tool, or a screen capturing tool built in.
 It's just at the basic level to capture everything you can see.
-Screenshot tools like SnagIt allow you to utilize a significant amount of flexibility to capture exactly what you're wanting instead of having to crop the images later.

 As a web developer, we were subcontracted under another agency early last year.
 When we began to get started on the first project, one of the mandatory tools was for a screen capturing software called "Jing".
 I'd never heard of it, but I found out quickly.